jaredhanson/passport-openidconnect/README.md

 by the provider to the app.
 Consult the provider's documentation for the locations of these endpoints and instructions on how to register a client.

-The strategy takes a `verify` function as an argument, which accepts the `issuer` and `profile` as arguments.
+The strategy takes a `verify` function as an argument, which accepts `issuer` and `profile` as arguments.
 When authenticating a request, the strategy uses the OpenID Connect protocol to obtain this information via a sequence of redirects and back-channel HTTP requests to the OP.

 The `verify` function is responsible for determining the user to which the account at the OP belongs.
 In cases where the account is logging in for the